walleyyang/orderflow/README.md

 # Important
-***Requires lifetime NinjaTrader 8 license that contains the volumetric data.*** The files in the addons, indicators and strategies folders can simply be copied over to the respective NinjaTrader folders.
-Re-compile by pressing F5 in the editor and the strategy and indicator should display in their list. ***Make sure to add the indicator and enable the strategy.***
+***Requires lifetime NinjaTrader 8 license that contains the volumetric data.*** The files in the addons, indicators folders can simply be copied over to the respective NinjaTrader folders.
+Re-compile by pressing F5 in the editor and indicator should display in their list.

 # OrderFlowStats
 <p align="center">